 While you don’t have to implement AMPs across your entire website, you should definitely consider doing so for your product and category pages.

-You can use extensions such as Accelerated Mobile Pages and AMP for Magento 2 to implement accelerated mobile pages on your Magento website.
+You can use extensions such as Accelerated Mobile Pages and AMP for Magento 2 to implement accelerated mobile pages on your Adobe Commerce website.

 Several of the speed optimization techniques described above can be implemented in under an hour.
 This means you're less than a day away from improving user experience, increasing your revenue and ultimately making your store more successful.